-- For routine cleaning, use Detail Wash (ZC-3-A). - If tar or grease spots are present, use Extra Strength Tar and Road Oil Removal (B7A-19520-AA).
+Use a soft cloth and a solution of Triple Clean (EOAZ-19526-AA), mixed properly with water, in order to remove bug residue.
+If tar or grease spots are present, clean with Extra Strength Tar and Road Oil Removal (B7A-19520-AA).